-Concerned about the loans that might be part of your financing deal?
-View the average amount of debt per student at Boise State University.
+Concerned about the loans that may be included in your financial aid package?
+See the average amount of debt per student at Boise State University.

 |Income Level||Percent of Freshman||Average Assistance|